codesections/muon/README.md

 ### Ok, sounds like I can do a lot.
 Is there anything I *can't* do without a mouse?

 You can't delete messages from the Trash or empty the Trash (though they're auto-deleted on their own).
-You also can't add a custom filter based on an existing email message, though I left the button alone for that so you *can* still get out your mouse if you need to.
+You also can't add a custom filter based on an existing email message, though I left the button alone for that so you *can* still get out your mouse like a caveman if you need to.

 ### Any other bugs I should know about?